delosis/cusp-data-processing/README.md

 ## Duplicate and Inter-Year Matching

-The system includes procedures for identifying and handling duplicate records and matching participants across different school years:
+The system includes sophisticated procedures for identifying and handling duplicate records and matching participants across different school years:

 ### Duplicate Detection

 1. **Manual QC Flags**

    - Uses `ManualQC.xlsx` to identify potential duplicates
    - Flags are set based on manual review of participant data
    - Includes `ManualQC.SuggestedDuplicate` field for potential matches

-2. **Automatic Matching**
+2. **Advanced Automatic Matching**

    - Matches are based on multiple criteria:
-     - School ID (if present)
+     - School ID (if present, with enhanced DSS handling)
-     - Name (with fuzzy matching using string distance)
+     - Name (with sophisticated fuzzy matching using multiple algorithms)
      - Date of birth
-     - Gende
+     - Gender
      - Time window between records
    - Handles fake names and potential fake names appropriately
    - Supports nameless matches when name is not available